wclaybaugh/2017/topics.md

 ### Information Theory
 - [Entropy: Surprise, and Difficulty of Guessing] (wiki/Entropy.html)
+- [Optional: Thermodynamic Entropy] (wiki/thermo_entropy.html)
-- KL divergence: How much do the data surprise our model?
+- [KL divergence: How much do the data surprise our model?] (wiki/KL_divergence.html)
 - [Divergence and Deviance: How different are two distributions?
-How wrong is a model?] (wiki/Divergence.html)
+How wrong is a model?] (wiki/Deviance.html)
-- Maximum entropy distributions
+- Maximum entropy distributions (wiki/maxent.html)

 ### Decision Theory